acganesh/acgan.sh/projects.md

 ## Books

-Previously, I was involved with mathematical Olympiads.
-I have published two problem-books with Prof. Titu Andreescu to guide student preparation.
+In a past life, I was involved with math contests.
+I have published two problem-books to guide student preparation: [108 Algebra Problems](https://bookstore.ams.org/xyz-5/), and [109 Inequalities](https://bookstore.ams.org/xyz-16/).

-[108 Algebra Problems](https://bookstore.ams.org/xyz-5/), with Dr. Titu Andreescu, published with XYZ Press.

-[109 Inequalities](https://bookstore.ams.org/xyz-16/), with Dr. Titu Andreescu, published with XYZ Press.